myrjola/hackforclues/ansible/roles/hackforclues.hackforclues/README.md

 These secrets are good to store in a vault outside of the repo

-- vault_jsondumpster_secret_key: Django secret key
+- vault_hackforclues_secret_key: Django secret key
-- vault_jsondumpster_psql_password: password for postgres
+- vault_hackforclues_psql_password: password for postgres
-- vault_jsondumpster_hostname: Domain for the service
+- vault_hackforclues_hostname: Domain for the service
-- vault_jsondumpster_email: Email that is reported to letsencrypt
+- vault_hackforclues_email: Email that is reported to letsencrypt

 License
 -------